maevetra/Chrome-extension/README.md

 The goal is to make reviewing easier without allocating a separate session.
 Users will be asked to provide answers to flashcards in the deck that they choose periodically when they're using Chrome.

 ### todos
-- [ ] loop reviewAlgorithm
-- [ ] options page to store/switch between quizlets and set due dates for quizlet
 - [ ] support multiple quizlets in storage
 - [ ] more scientific reviewing method - spaced repetition etc.
 - [ ] translate backend to cloud serverless functions